inmyth/mmm-java/README.md

 - [x] (bug) Orderbook buys is empty.
 - [x] check balancer generate for sells and both
 - [x] turn off seed on balancer
+- [] save worst rates for every orderbook
+- [] any reseed should start from these prices

 ## NOTES
 RESPONSE